fteychene/kops-kubernetes-demo/README.md

 ID=$(uuidgen) && aws route53 create-hosted-zone --name $KUBERNETES_DOMAIN --caller-reference $ID | jq .DelegationSet.NameServers
 ```

-Change the nameservers in the [subdomain.json](./subdomain.json) file by those returned by the command.
+Change the nameservers and the cluster name if needed in the [subdomain.json](./subdomain.json) file by those returned by the command.

 Apply subdomain routing in parent hosted zone
 ```bash